danvk/boggle-paper/paper/content.typ

          for i = 0 ..
 (N-1)

 OrderlyChoice(n: Int)
-Orderly(N) = ChoiceNode with Orderly(N) children
+OrderlyChoice(N) = ChoiceNode with cell=N
+                   and Orderly(N) children
 ```

 We can make a few more observations about Orderly Trees:

 - The Orderly Tree for a board class, and hence the “orderly bound,” is
-  dependent on the order of cells that we choose.
+  dependent on the canonical order that we choose for the cells.
 - The tree no longer bears any resemblance to a plausible DFS of the board.
 - We can no longer associate SumNodes with single words.
 For example,
   the “+3” node on the top right of the tree visualization includes the